-Those with poor vision that requires contact lenses or glasses often consider laser eye surgery to fix their sight.
+Those with poor vision who require contact lenses or glasses often consider laser eye surgery to fix their sight.
 Ultimately, laser eye surgery usually offers a permanent solution to poor vision, but there are some cases where problems can occur.

-In this article, we’re going to look closer at what laser eye surgery is, how it works and exactly what risks are associated with it.
-In general, it’s a very safe procedure that can dramatically improve your quality of life.
-But, it’s always worth speaking with an experienced optometrist or eye surgeon to make sure that you understand the procedure and what it involves.
+In this article, we’re going to look closer at what laser eye surgery is, how it works and precisely what risks are associated with it.
+Generally, it’s a very safe procedure that can dramatically improve your quality of life.
+But, it’s always worth speaking with an experienced optometrist or eye surgeon to ensure you understand the procedure and what it involves.

 What Is Laser Eye Surgery?